TosinISOGUN/TosinISOGUN/README.md

 ## <p align="center"> Hi there 👋, I'm Oluwatomisin Isogun. </p>

 <p align="center">
-Passionate about Software Engineering and the vast world of Tech.
+Passionate about Software Engineering and the vast possibilities in the world of Tech.
 </p>

 ![](https://komarev.com/ghpvc/?username=TosinISOGUN)